elasticpath/react-pwa-reference-storefront/src/components/src/AppHeaderLocale/README.md

 #### Description

-Component that controls the locale.
-Available locales will be read from the application configuration and presented.
+Adds the selected currency and language to the header.
+A shopper can click the header and select a different language or currency from a popup menu.
+The component retrieves the list of locales from the application configuration.

 #### Usage